 In place of early preparation races, meaningful time trials over segments of the race distance can be done.
 Traditional favourites are 1200 metres for the 1500 metres, 600 metres for the 800 metres and 300 metres for the 400 metres.

-I recall an athlete saying to me many years ago at the end of a track season, "I'm very disappointed with my 800 metres time this year".
+I recall an athlete saying to me many years ago at the end of a track season, "l am very disappointed with my 800 metres time this year".
 Asked how many he had raced, he replied, "One".

-Dean Cromwell, former chief coach to four US Olympic teams, compared racing to finding an old pair of shoes in good condition in the attic.
+Dean Cromwell, former chief coach to four US Olympic teams, compared racing to find an old pair of shoes in good condition in the attic.
 First of all, the dust is removed (Race 1); then the polish is applied (Race 2); then they are polished to a shine (Race 3); finally, they are buffed to a fine sheen (Race 4).

 The implication of this analogy is that a minimum of four races is required at any distance to bring about minimum results.
 This would be four of each at 400 metres, 800 metres and 1500 metres.
 Many will find that double this number may be needed.
-In the US there is a preference to racing under distance more than the specialist distance.
+In the US there is a preference for racing under distance more than the specialist distance.
 Thus an 800-metre specialist would race, say, eight 400 metres races and only four at 800 metres.
 There is a psychological advantage in preceding a longer race with a shorter one e.g. 400 metres followed by 800 metres; 800 metres followed by 1500 metres; 1500 metres followed by a 3K or 5K.
 There would, of course, be a week or a fortnight's gap between such races.